Tuition fee loans and financial support – if you come from England

 This is an outline of what is available for students from England for 2019–20 entry.
 Check to find the exact dates, cost of fees and financial support available on university and student funding websites.

 Note: to be classed as an English student, you normally need to have lived in England for the three years before the start of your course.
 The funding outlined below is mainly for undergraduate students (in other words, you are taking your first degree).
 However there are some exceptions.
 Please see our information on eligibility for details.

 If you are planning on attending a UK university, you apply online to Student Finance England for a loan of up to £9,250 (or up to £11,100 for an accelerated degree in England).
 This will cover your tuition fees.
-The loan is not means tested.

 There is a deadline for applications to Student Finance England, usually around late spring.
 This is so the Student Loans Company (SLC) can pay your tuition fees to your university in time for the beginning of your course.

 You can apply online to Student Finance England for a means-tested maintenance loan, to help with living costs.

 There are different amounts of maintenance loan available.
 This depends on household income, and where you will live during term-time.
 Only those with a low household income (£25,000) are likely to be eligible for full financial support.

 Alternatively, you can apply for a non-means-tested loan.
 If you do this, you will receive the minimum loan available for where you live while you study.

 |If you:||You may receive:|